 A contrarian investing strategy works not only for investing in individual companies, but also for index funds and ETFs.

 The starting point for this is to keep an eye on the Shiller P/E ratio.
 It’s a cyclically-adjusted price-to-earnings ratio of the S&P 500:

 It can be applied to other stock indices as well, like the FTSE 100 or the Nikkei 225.

-So, when everyone else is exuberantly driving valuations to highs, a contrarian investor would grow cautious and reduce equity exposure.
+So, when everyone else is exuberantly driving valuations to highs, a contrarian investor would grow cautious and reduce equity exposure, or find undervalued stocks.
 Likewise, whenever markets fall to historic undervaluation, and people all think the stock market is a dangerous place, a contrarian investor would happily begin hunting for bargains, buying great companies or equity index funds at great prices.